 Melbourne’s newspapers — as cited above — are also a good starting point for finding regular housing in the metropolitan area.
-Other ways and means include online portals (e.g. realestate.com.au, realestateview.com.au or domain.com.au) and asking a real estate agent for help.
+Other ways and means include online portals (e.g. real estate, real estate view or domain) and asking a real estate agent for help.
 If your new employer or friends can’t recommend an agent, try searching the database of the Real Estate Institute of Victoria.

 The most common type of housing in Melbourne is a terraced-style building.
 You can rent an entire house, or it may be subdivided into several apartments.
 The rent depends on the neighborhood (“suburb”) where you live.
-In June 2012, the median rent in metropolitan Melbourne was AUS 350 per week, with a weekly AUS 380 for three-bedroom housing and an average AUS 300 for one-bedroom flats.
-The rent index does not apply to fully furnished rooms, though.
+In August 2016, the median rent in metropolitan Melbourne was 470 AUD per week, with a weekly 750 AUD for three-bedroom apartments and an average 410 AUD for one-bedroom flats.
+The index used to retrieve this information applies to both furnished and unfurnished rooms.

 Once you have found your ideal accommodation for living in Melbourne, do not hesitate to make your interest clear.
-Competition is fierce, and real estate agents do not only expect potential tenants to make personal appointments.
-In some cases, you may also need to hand in written applications or references.
+Competition is fierce, and real estate agents do not only expect potential tenants to make personal appointments, but in some cases, you may also need to hand in written applications or references.